vagran/dxf-viewer/README.md

    minimizing total required number of draw calls.
  * Instanced rendering - features which are rendered multiple times with different transforms (e.g.
    DXF block instances) are rendered by a single draw call using instanced rendering WebGL feature.
  * Multiple fonts support.
 List of fonts can be specified for text rendering.
+Raw TTF files are supported.
 Fonts are lazy-loaded, once a character encountered which glyph is not yet available through already loaded fonts, next font is fetched and checked for the necessary glyph.
  * Layers - layers are taken into account when creating rendering batches so that they can be easily hidden/shown.